|

 business demands.

-An initial setup/licence fee of Bn$100 also applies for each
+An initial setup and one-time software licence of Bn$200 also applies for each

 subscriber/e-mail account.